 Chateau Clinet is situated on great terroir.
 Their vineyards are located at one of the highest points on the Pomerol Plateau.
 Chateau Clinet has good company on the plateau.
 Their closest neighbors are only a stones throw away, Chateau LEglise Clinet, Chateau Clos LEglise, Chateau Feytit-Clinet and Chateau Trotanoy.
 They also have vines with more gravel close to Lafleur and Petrus.

-Chateau Clinet once belonged to the Constant Family, before it passed to the Arnaud family.
+Chateau Clinet is one of the oldest vineyards in Pomerol.
+Old maps unearthed by the estate show that vines were planted in 1785.
+From there, the vineyard became the property of the Constant Family, before it passed to the Arnaud family.
 The Arnaud’s had good taste in wine.
 At the same time, they were also owners of the famed Bordeaux wine property, Petrus!
 Following the Arnaud’s involvement, from 1900 to 1991, Chateau Clinet became the property of the Audy family.
 They were best known as Bordeaux negociant’s.
 When the managing director Jean Michel Arcaute arrived in the late 1970’s, Chateau Clinet began producing some of the best wine in their history within a few short years.

 Chateau Clinet The Modern Age

 Jean Michel Arcaute’s desire was to bring Chateau Clinet to the top level of the best producers of Pomerol wine, which is where Chateau Clinet was in the early 19th century.
 Jean Michel Arcaute began to change everything about the vineyard management technique of the day being practiced at not only Chateau Clinet, but for most of Bordeaux.
 He instigated leaf thinning, green harvesting while striving to harvest fruit that was fully ripe, with ripe skins, seeds and even stems if possible.